tomikais/fotobox/README.md

 **Q:** Is my DSLR camera supported by FotoBox?
 **A:** Visit website [libgphoto2 supported cameras](http://www.gphoto.org/proj/libgphoto2/support.php) to check if your camera model is listed and supports _Image Capture_.
 Use [gPhoto2 and libgphoto2 compiler and installer script](http://github.com/gonzalo/gphoto2-updater) to get latest version and make sure the OS default one has been removed: `sudo apt-get purge gphoto2 libgphoto2-6`

-**Q:** Can I use the FotoBox on Linux without X Window System (e.g. using Linux framebuffer on Raspbian Lite)?
+**Q:** Can I use the FotoBox on Linux without X Window System (e.g. using Linux framebuffer on Raspberry Pi OS Lite)?
 **A:** Yes, that is possible because of [Qt for Embedded Linux](https://doc.qt.io/qt-5/embedded-linux.html).
 For Example to use Linux framebuffer execute `./FotoBox -platform linuxfb:fb=/dev/fb0` or set environment variable `QT_QPA_PLATFORM=linuxfb:fb=/dev/fb0`

 **Q:** It shows me the following error message `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.` (Qt 6 issue)